SenZmaKi/Senpwai/README.md

 ![senpwai-icon](https://github.com/SenZmaKi/Senpwai/blob/master/app/senpwai-icon.png)

 **Senpwai** is a free and open-source desktop app designed for conveniently downloading anime in bulk.
-If you've ever thought, "Damn, I wish I could download all the One Piece episodes in a few clicks," well, that's exactly what Senpwai is built for, ignoring the occasional crashes *cough* *cough*.
+Ever thought, "Damn, I wish I could download all the One Piece episodes in a few clicks," well, that's exactly what Senpwai is built for, ignoring the occasional crashes *cough* *cough*.
 The episodes are sourced from Animepahe and Gogoanime though Animepahe is recommended cause with Gogoanime you may encounter captcha block.

 <p>